varnish/Varnish-Book/varnish_sysadmin.rst

    Varnish 3.0 solves this problem by implementing intelligent support for GZip compression in Varnish.
-Each individual object is cached, and for ESI, Varnsih will still cache the content compressed, after first parsing it in its uncompressed form.
+Each individual object is cached, and for ESI, Varnish will still cache the content compressed, after first parsing it in its uncompressed form.
 Varnish understands what is and isn't compressed, so there should be little reason to change any settings.